Last updated on August 27th, 2020 at 04:55 am

 More Things to do in Dumaguete and Dumaguete Tourist Spots

 Visiting Apo Island is a must if you are traveling to Dumaguete.
-We teamed up with Orientwind Travel for this tour.
+We joined a tour for this day.
 They picked us up from our hotel in Dumaguete and they drove us in a van for an hour.
 Then we took a small boat and had a 20-minute trip to Apo Island.
 In the day trip we had, another couple joined us.
 They are also Instagram-ers and Bloggers- Jacob and Kally.
 Check them out!

 Apo Island is famous because of the turtles swimming around the beach.
 There were many of them and we spent more than an hour snorkeling.
 We got really nice shots and who enjoyed the most was our little one, Han, because it was his first time seeing and swimming with turtles.